-On September 9, 2019 in Nur-Sultan city, representatives of the Ministry of Foreign Affairs and Agriculture of Kazakhstan held a meeting with Islamic Organization for Food Security at the Ministry of Foreign Affairs to discuss results of the Second General Assembly.
+On September 9, 2019, in Nur-Sultan city, representatives of the Ministry of Foreign Affairs and Agriculture of Kazakhstan held a meeting with the Islamic Organization for Food Security at the Ministry of Foreign Affairs to discuss the results of the Second General Assembly.

 General Director of IOFS Mr. Yerlan Baidaulet noted that 16 Resolutions that covered important institutional issues have been unanimously accepted.

-Other issues discussed on the session were budget, approval of procedural and financial rules, principles of personnel regulation, 5-year plan of IOFS activities, 3-year investment in agricultural sector, and adoption of a new IOFS logo.
+Other issues discussed in the session were budget, approval of procedural and financial rules, principles of personnel regulation, 5-year plan of IOFS activities, 3-year investment in the agricultural sector, and adoption of a new IOFS logo.

 A scale of mandatory contributions had been adopted for 34 countries of IOFS.

 At the Second General Assembly, activities of IOFS were also focused on problems common to the vast majority, given the possibilities to solve them within the organization itself on account of available resources and potential of the IOFS member countries.